hans-chrstn/.dotfiles/README.md

 </details>

 > [!WARNING]
-> - IT IS STILL IN DEVELOPMENT
+> - IT IS STILL IN DEVELOPMENT.
+MOST WIDGETS ARE STILL INCOMPLETE

 ---